Triplet Rocks of the San Gabriel Wilderness | The Definitive Guide

 As stated earlier, the lack of a trail can make the return trip as difficult to navigate as the way there, so it would be wise to take note of any landmarks.
 Someone was kind enough to hang trail tape in a few of the trees which is extremely helpful.
 However, there are still many strenuous sections that do not include markings.
 Fallen trees and large oddly shaped boulders are great examples of some things to look out for en route but by far the best way to recall where you came from would be to stop every few minutes and look back at the way you came.
 This way, by the time you get back, your instinct will be much more accurate and you'll be more focused on climbing.

 Starting from the peak, you will follow the Eastern slope of the ridge while keeping an eye out for Cairns that line the quickly diminishing trail.
 In fact, if you take a look around, you'll notice that the Western slope is covered in dense bush while the East side consists of scree fields and big rocks.
 The choice is yours but I guarantee you that you will have a much better time steering clear of the brush as often as possible.
 Move slow and observe your surroundings while keeping in mind that if you're having a lot of trouble or are in an extremely uncomfortable position, you most definitely could have found a better route.
-Although this peak is difficult to bag, you should be able to avoid most class 4 exposure and a lot of the dense brush.
+Although this peak is difficult to bag, you should be able to avoid all class 4 exposure and a lot of the dense brush.